KES Logo

 FPAA dev board

 As part of the early exploration for my master’s thesis, I designed and tested a compact development board for the Okika AN231 Field‑Programmable Analog Array (FPAA).
-The goal was to prototype a configurable analog front‑end for sonar systems, using the FPAA to rapidly evaluate different signal‑conditioning architectures.
+The goal was to prototype a configurable analog front‑end for sonar systems, using the FPAA to rapidly evaluate different architectures.

 FPAA board